CouchBuddy/couch-buddy/README.md

 ## Development

-Couch Buddy is a web application fully developed in JavaScript, the backend uses NodeJS and Koa2 framework and exposes only an HTTP REST API, while the frontend is a Vue Single Page App with Tailwind CSS for the UI.
+Couch Buddy is a web application developed in JavaScript and TypeScript, the backend is fully written in TS and uses NodeJS + Koa and exposes only an HTTP REST API, while the frontend is a Vue Single Page App + Tailwind CSS for the UI.

 This Git repository is organized in a multi-package, as it includes both the server and client with their respective NPM `package.json` files, thus you can individually interact with them, for the server:

 ```sh
 cd server